 Phytoplankton bloom each year in the ocean, not unlike flowers forming big expansions covering hundreds of square miles visible in satellite images.
 And, just as terrestrial plants, they are the base of a complex food web for the globe.
 Single-celled photosynthetic organisms, such as diatoms, coccolithophorids, dinoflagellates and green algae, supply all of us with nearly 50 percent of the available oxygen on earth, with plants producing the other 50 percent.
-In the process phytoplankton consume an enormous amount of carbon --1/3 of the carbon that makes its way from the atmosphere to the ocean.
+In the process phytoplankton consume an enormous amount of carbon --the amount of carbon that makes its way from the atmosphere to the ocean varies depending on many variables in the ocean.
 The diatoms are part of a giant carbon processing plant for the planet, they account for 1/5 of the photosynthesis on earth.
 The timing of the bloom varies, but in general diatoms bloom in the early spring and summer in high latitudes.
-The marine system that feeds phytoplankton and specifically diatoms is dynamic supplying all the needed nutrients and carbon as well as the right temperature, and salinity, just like the terrestrial system that feeds plants.
-Ongoing investigations are asking: How do the increase in carbon dioxide and ocean acidity over the last 50 years impact the flow of carbon in the global marine system.
+The marine ecosystem that feeds plants.
+Ongoing investigations are asking: How do the increase in carbon dioxide and decrease in ocean acidity over the last 50 years impact the flow of carbon in the global marine ecosystem?

 Caption image: NASA image courtesy Norman Kuring, Ocean Color Team at NASA Goddard Space Flight Center.
 Caption by Mike Carlowicz, with information from Hugh Powell, COSEE-NOW.
 Instrument(s): Aqua - MODIS [1].
 Figure 1: Representation of the combination of variables that bring about phytoplankton bloom.
-Fig. 1 [2] interpretative illustration by B. Steffens (ISB).
+Fig. 1 (2) interpretative illustration by B. Steffens (ISB).
 Red bloom line on chart (right) represents the highest bloom time period which appears bright green in the satellite image (left).
 Lower chart shows the changes in ocean layers triggering bloom.
+Nice photo of bloom

 The fate of the bloom is determined by the nutrients available.
 One team of scientists recently looked at how bloom and death rates of phytoplankton vary and just how much carbon may be rerouted due to changes in the marine ecosystem.
 What do these changes mean?
 "There can be a benefit to the cycle, for example there is recycling of nutrients, that are then uptaken by photosynthesizers to benefit their growth," said Monica Orellana, TRACERS Co-Chief Scientist based out of Seattle's Institute for Systems Biology.
-On the other extreme, after a massive bloom, decomposition at a high rate can create an oxygen depleted zone or death zone.
+On the other extreme, after a massive bloom, decomposition at a high rate can create an oxygen depleted zone or death zone in some geographic areas.
 Bacteria helping recycle the phytoplankton use up a lot of oxygen in the process.
 When oxygen is used up quickly, surrounding life suffocates.[3]
-The bloom concentration critical depth Mixed layer boundary phytoplankton blooms also affect how much carbon is taken up from atmospheric carbon dioxide by the ocean, and is negatively affected by high temperatures.[3]
-Total carbon available in the atmosphere and in the ocean affects many parts of the system.
+The phytoplankton blooms also affect how much carbon is taken up from atmospheric carbon dioxide by the ocean, and is negatively affected by high temperatures.[3]
+Total carbon available in the atmosphere and in the ocean affects many parts of the marine ecosystem.